 This handout provides detailed information on insulin administration.
-For more information about diabetes mellitus, see the fact sheets "Diabetes Mellitus - General Information", and "Diabetes Mellitus - Principles of Treatment".
+For more information about diabetes mellitus, see the handouts "Diabetes Mellitus - Overview", and "Diabetes Mellitus - Principles of Treatment in Dogs".

 What is diabetes mellitus?